-When establishing a new program, think about:
+When establishing a new programme, think about:

-- establishing processes and services to address the different needs of resettled refugees during the integration process;
+- establishing processes and services to address the different needs of resettled refugees during the integration process.

-- establishing placement policies to enhance social inclusion;
+- establishing placement policies to enhance social inclusion.

-- identifying opportunities for resettled refugees to participate in local cultural, community and recreational events;
+- identifying opportunities for resettled refugees to participate in local cultural, community and recreational events.

-- support for the development of volunteer programs in the community;
+- support for the development of volunteer programs in the community.

-- professional development and support for integration caseworkers and volunteers, including language training for interpretation;
+- professional development and support for integration caseworkers and volunteers, including language training for interpretation.

-- building the capacity of integration-related services that support resettled refugees;
+- building the capacity of integration-related services that support resettled refugees.

-- building and supporting the capacity of refugee-led and community-based organisations;
+- building and supporting the capacity of refugee-led and community-based organisations.

 Planning issues to consider

 The long-term objective of integration programs is to ensure that resettled refugees have access to the same level and quality of services as nationals, and that refugees come to feel part of their new community.
 However, refugees may have particular and intensive support needs in the immediate post-arrival stage, which are unlikely to be met by existing services available to nationals.
-For this reason, a number of countries have established specialized services to assist new arrivals with long term integration support, see for example section on integration casework management section.
+For this reason, a number of countries have established specialised services to assist new arrivals with long term integration support, see for example section on integration casework management section.